Maximize tax savings

 iv.
 Invest in your favourite index fund from amongst the hand-picked mutual funds

-While selecting a fund, you need to analyze the fund from different angles.
+While selecting a fund, you need to analyse the fund from different angles.
 There are various quantitative and qualitative parameters to determine the best index funds as per your requirements.
 Additionally, it would be best if you keep your financial goals, risk appetite and investment horizon in mind.

 *The order of funds doesn’t suggest any recommendations.
 Investors may choose the funds as per their goals.
 Returns are subject to change.